cpb-/yocto-cooker/README.md

 - `meta-openembedded/meta-oe`

-### Targets
+### Build configurations

-The `targets` section is a collection of target objects to build.
+The `builds` section is a collection of build-configurations.
-The name of the target is used to create the build directory.
+The name of the build-config is used to create the build directory.

-For example, when preparing the compilation of the `pi3` target, `chef` creates the `build-pi3` directory.
+For example, when preparing the compilation of the `pi3` build-config, `chef` creates the `build-pi3` directory.

-The target object contains two attributes : the specific layers and the specific configuration.
+A build-configuration may contain the following attributes: specific layers, specific local.conf-entries, the bitbake-target to be produced and one or more parent build-configuration from which it inherits layers and local configuration entries.

-#### Target specific layers
+#### Build-config specific layers

 The `layers` attribute is an array of layer names which can been downloaded from the `sources` section.

-We recommand to indicate in this section the layers used only for this target and to keep the more general ones in the `layers` section seen above.
+We recommand to indicate in this section the layers used only for this build-config and to keep the more general ones in the `layers` section seen above.

 #### Target specific configuration

-The `local.conf` attribute is an array of lines to add into the target configuration file.
+The `local.conf` attribute is an array of lines to add into the build's configuration file.

 `chef` produces a standard `local.conf` file and add the given lines.

-Basically, each target will contain at least a `MACHINE` specification with the form:
+Basically, each build-config will contain at least a `MACHINE` specification with the form:

 ```
-  "MACHINE = 'raspberrypi3' "
+  "MACHINE = 'raspberrypi3'"
 ```

 You can use simple quotes to surround variable value, and double quotes for